whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
 They saw how important it was to their culture's survival to protect themselves from predators.

 This taught me the importance of maintaining that internal baseline of mutual respect.
-Once a culture allows disrespect and tolerates selfish predators, there is no end to the trouble.
+As the stories of widespread child abuse in unhealthy cultures show, once a culture allows disrespect and tolerates selfish predators, there is no end to the trouble.

 ### What Is It Like to be Conquered?
 And What Does That Have to Do With Me?